Flying nonstop across the Eurasian landmass had great appeal at the time although airfares at that time were still awfully steep.

 I try to wear clothes handcrafted from traditional Indian cloth made on the handloom.That’s my small part of boycotting imports.This is what loin clothed Gandhi at his spinning wheel encouraged us to do.For him weaving every morning was his way of saying ‘I believe in practising what I preach’.

-Meantime it was time for me to get weaving myself.My official exercise was to have my student card accepted so that I would be able to travel the Indian railway system 3rd class at the concession rate.
+Meantime it was time for me to get my own chakras spinning.My official exercise was to have my student card accepted so that I would be able to travel the Indian railway system 3rd class at the concession rate.
 This involved a whole day going to offices where clerks knee deep in memoranda clattered away on type writers. plugged along under tardy turning ceiling fans, These merely redistributed the hot, moist air around every corner of the room.
 Bundles of paperwork, trussed in red tape at desks were piled high.
 Every detail of every piece of paper was being hand-written with fountain pens and the ink carefully blotted.
 An element of distinction and authority was added with wax seal.

 To describe the transport this entitled me to as ‘no frills’ is an understatement.
 Padding and legroom on the ‘hardseaters’ went by the board.They were as comfortable as a bed of nails, There was no room to swing a rat.
 However it was definitely economical and it sure beat having to thumb rides with oxen carts and overcrowded cars on unruly Indian roads.
 So it was I headed to the Nepal.
 After the cascade of other bone-weary eyed passengers tumbled out of the train at the border, I looked for a bus to nearby Birganj from where I could fly to Lukla via Kathmandu.